RahvinCode/Gearswap/README.md

-# Mirdain-Include Enhanced
+# Mirdain Gearswap Enhanced by Rahvin

 **Version 1.6.6** · A GearSwap engine for Final Fantasy XI (Windower 4)

-Enhanced version of Mirdain-Include, created by Rahvin.
+Enhanced version of Mirdain-Include and gearswap suite, created by Rahvin.
 Check your running version in game with `//gs c version`.

 ---